-Although Lenin knew quite well that revolutions are not made to order, that the success of a revolution demands certain deep-going historical changes, nevertheless he insisted that the problem of the revolution is not only political but also the technical organization of the revolutionary class.
+Although Lenin knew quite well that revolutions are not made to order, that the success of a revolution demands certain deepgoing historical changes, nevertheless he insisted that the problem of the revolution is not only political but also the technical organization of the revolutionary class.
 A party which does not prepare for the revolution must be considered a discussion club rather than the leader of a revolutionary class.
 No matter how difficult this problem is, yet all the progressive forces of the working class must be organized in order to solve this problem.
 Thus we see that for Lenin the revolution was always a concrete problem of the day which at times comes close to us and again moves back into the distance, depending upon the situation and the correlation of forces, but always remains the acute problem of the labor movement.
+LENIN was a foremost statesman.
+What does this mean?
+According to his own definition a statesman is one who understands how to manoeuver with millions of people, who is capable of estimating correctly the mutual relations of social classes, who can detect the weak spots in his enemy's armor and who knows how to make effective the strongest side of his own class.